shrutikapoor08/react-coding-interview-questions/README.md

 ## Questions
 1. Create an app to fetch data from a JSON API.
 Use this data to render on the page.
+Provide ability to paginate the results [Video](https://www.youtube.com/watch?v=gnkrDse9QKc&ab_channel=BenAwad)
-2. Create a typeahead component.
+2. Create a typeahead component.[Video](https://www.youtube.com/watch?v=Kb3YtXDvPo0&lc=UgyEVJO8s1Rs6ukx-up4AaABAg.9RJw-E3qUd79RPuN9QYCQ_&ab_channel=CodingwithKevin)
 3. Given a mock, use React to render on the page.
 Check Sample Mocks section
 4. Create a TO-DO app.
 5. Infinite scrolling app